Porwal

-Both Jain traditions, Svetambara and Digambar, are represented among different sections of the Porwal community.
+Poravāḍa Jains are mostly Śvetāmbara with some Digaṁbaras.
 The historian H. L. Jain has suggested that Krisha, the patron of Muni Srichandra, a Digambara monk, belonged to the same Ninanvaya clan as Vimala who built the Vimala Vasahi temple at Abu.
-Thus the one branch of the family followed Swetamabra tradition, while other followed Digambara tradition.
-This suggests the harmonious coexistence of the two Jain traditions in that region.

-In the 16th century, Pushti Marga was founded by Vallabha, a Brahmin scholar from Telangana, who proposed that in the modern age, it is too hard to follow the Jnana & Karma Margs.
+In the 16th century, Pushti Marga was founded by Vallabha, a Brahmin scholar from Telangana, who proposed that in the modern age, it is too hard to follow the Jnana and Karma Margs.
 He proposed Pushti Marga (Raag, Bhog and Shringar used in the seva of Shri Krishna) as an alternative.
 A section of the Porwals converted to Pushtimarga.
 Those who have converted to the Pushtimarg are known as Meshri (derived from Maheshwari) or Vania.